ocarmieo/ocarmieo.github.io/_posts/2016-11-12-user-churn-prediction-a-machine-learning-workflow.markdown

 image: /img/churn_ml/output_63_0.png
 ---

 In this post, I will be walking through a machine learning workflow for a customer churn prediction problem.
 The data is from a ride-sharing company and was pulled on July 1, 2014.
-Our objective for this post is to ___predict___ customers who are likely to churn so that the company can prevent them from doing so with offers/incentives using `sklearn`.
+Our objective for this post is to __predict__ customers who are likely to churn so that the company can prevent them from doing so with offers/incentives using `sklearn`.

-- I will extend this example in a separate post later to also help us __explain__ what features may be drivers of customer churn, by interpreting model coefficients and feature importances.

-For the purposes of this current post, our goal is to predict activity/churn with [optimal](#Metrics-for-Model-Comparison) results.
+I will extend this example in a separate post later to __explain__ what features may be drivers of customer churn by interpreting model coefficients and feature importances.
+For the purposes of this post, our goal is to predict activity/churn with [optimal performance](#Metrics-for-Model-Comparison).

 ### Background

 A typical machine learning workflow is shown in the image below.
-There are no universally correct steps to follow and this blog post is just one example.
-The "art" in the process is at the squiggly part of the line below, as you could go back and forth with testing different models, features, hyperparameters, and error measures.
+There are no universally correct steps to follow and this blog post shows one approach.
+The "art" in the process is at the squiggly part of the line below.
+You could go back and forth with testing different models, features, hyperparameters, error measures, ensembling...

-If there were a rule, it would be to __split the data__.
-It is important to hold out sets of your data that will remain __"unseen"__ by the model at each decision point in order to get a measure of model performance that is not inflated.
-If we used all of our data to train our model from the start, our model would learn that piece of training data really well (__overfitting__), but may fail to __generalize__ to other data it has not seen.
-As the model becomes more complex, training error will monotonically increase while test error will increase to a certain point, and then start to decrease once the model starts to overfit.
+It is important to hold out sets of your data that will remain __"unseen"__ by the model at each decision point in order to get a noninflated measure of model performance.
+If we used all of our data to train our model from the start, our model would learn that piece of training data really well (__overfit__), but may fail to __generalize__ to other data it has not seen.
+As the model becomes more complex, training error will monotonically increase while test error increases to a certain point, and then starts to decrease due to overfitting.

 ![train_val_test](/img/churn_ml/train_val_test.png)